MystieBluz/team-profile-generator/README.md

   This application utilizes the inquirer module for collecting input from the user and Jest for running unit tests.

   ## Contributors
   Please feel free to contact me for further information regarding guidelines.
-My contact information is located under the Questionsection.
+My contact information is located under the Questions section.

   ## Tests
   From the terminal, execute npm run test and ensure all tests pass prior to proceeding.
 This allows Jest to run tests on the constructors.